All About Visiting Yellowstone in June

 Benefits of Visiting in June

 The biggest benefit of visiting Yellowstone in June is the abundance of wildlife.
 Bison are calving in Lamar Valley and elk are calving in Mammoth Hot Springs.
 It is a spectacular time of year to watch new life in the meadows surrounded by wildflowers.
 These impressive animals are incredibly abundant in Yellowstone in the summer as many of them travel from lower elevations where it is too warm for them and food is scare.
 You don’t even usually have to get out of your car to see these animals as they are often on the side of the road or on the road itself.

-Another benefit to visiting in June is that typically, most of the trails are accessible, as the snow has begun to melt even at higher elevations.
+Another benefit to visiting in June is that typically most of the trails are accessible as the snow has begun to melt even at higher elevations.
 This means it’s a great time for hiking, and especially backpacking, in Yellowstone as you will have access to all the amazing trails in the park and an escape from the high volume of crowds.
-It is a wonderful experience to be walking through a meadow or up a mountain, and to see the snow-covered peaks of the high ranges.
+It is a wonderful experience to be walking through a meadow or up a mountain and to see the snow-covered peaks of the high ranges.
 In addition to the trails opening, the streams, rivers, and waterfalls will be flowing tremendously because of the snowmelt and it is prime fishing season.
 Many other backcountry activities will also be open by this point in the season.

 Drawbacks of Visiting in June